The Secret Hide-Out

+Plot

-The book is an adventure story about two brothers, Matt and Sam Burns, who discover the minutes book of the Viking Club, a kind of junior secret society of boys from a generation or so earlier.
+The book is an adventure story about two brothers, Matt and Sam Burns, who discover the minutesof the Viking Club, a secret society of boys from a generation or so earlier, in their grandmother's cellar.

 While Sam wants to skip the log's details and go straight to look for their old meeting place (the Secret Hide-Out), Matt wants to see if they can first pass the club's membership tests, as they are explained, and be "worthy" of going as prospective members... if the Hide-Out still exists.

-Another local boy called Beany joins them in their quest... and as it turns out, an original Viking Club member who learns of their plan prepares to meet them.
+Another local boy called Beany joins them in their quest, after he passes the test.
+Following the map, they find the secret hide-out, and are greeted by the president of the 1938 Secret Viking Club – their own father, dressed as a tiger.

+Appendix

 While the book does not include the complete "original" Viking Club log, it does include enough details and illustrations to show how such a club would initiate new members, and a style for presentation and decorum.

-A section in the back gives full instructions on making regalia for club members, including masks, whistles, shields and (dull-pointed) spears.
-These could be easily made by the book's target audience, with mostly household materials, a bushel-basket lid being the hardest item to obtain.
+A section in the back gives full instructions on making regalia for club members, including masks, shields and (dull-pointed) spears.
+These could be easily made by the book's target audience, with mostly household materials; a bushel-basket lid is the hardest item to obtain.

+Sequel

 The Viking Club was apparently based on Peterson's son Matt's own Viking Club, and the book doubtless inspired any number of "secret clubs" among its readers.
 A sequel to the book, Enemies of the Secret Hide-Out, appeared in 1966, and was also a longtime title for Scholastic.
 In this story, two boys try out for membership; when one is disqualified for cheating, he starts a rival club, and threatens to learn and expose the location of the hide-out.